Afzal-ul Amin: Life and career

 Afzal-ul played a major role in preserving Urdu language in Cuttack.
 As the chairman of Cuttack Municipality's sub-committee on education he established five Urdu lower primary and five upper primary schools in Cuttack some of which include, Maulana Azad U.P school in Qadam Rasool.

 Marriage and family

 Afzal-ul Amin married his second cousin, Syeda Roshanara Akhtar, the younger daughter of Ibrahim Suhrawardy, a notable author and linguist from Balasore of the Qadriyyah house and the granddaughter of Umdatunnissa, Nawab Begum of Kharui.

 Afzal-ul has two daughters; Tabassum Amin Sultana, who married the notable politician and writer, Hussain Rabi Gandhi and Farhat Amin Sultana, a journalist and a social activist, who married the tribal rights activist, Saleem Farook.

+Death

+Amin passed away on the morning of 28 May 1983, following a cardiac arrest.
+He was laid to rest the same day at Qadam-e-Rasool, which coincided with the sacred evening of Shab-e-Barat.
+As a mark of respect, his ward remained closed for an entire day.
+His funeral drew thousands of mourners, and due to the immense turnout and resulting traffic congestion, the procession had to be preponed.
+Among those who extended their condolences was J. B. Pattnaik, the then Chief Minister of Odisha.
+The following day, All India Radio, Cuttack, aired a special segment in his remembrance, honouring his life, service, and enduring contributions.